 Although something of a novelty dice game, that doesn’t mean it’s any less fun.
 Pizza Party is a fast-paced dice games where children must match the toppings on the dice with the toppings shown on their pizza piece.

-To play Pizza Party, children are given five dice each.
-They are then required to pick a ‘slice card’ from the shuffled deck.
+To play Pizza Party, give the kids five dice each.
+Next, they have to pick a ‘slice card’ from the shuffled deck.
 Players then have to roll their dice and attempt the match the toppings show on the dice to that shown on the card.

-Whether you’re looking for a dice game for a rainy day, or something can be played while mobile, Pizza Party Game can be a worthwhile investment that won’t break the bank.
+You may be looking for a dice game for a rainy day, or something to play on the go.
+Regardless, Pizza Party Game can be a worthwhile investment that won’t break the bank.

-Mountain is a game that is known by many names, and is probably one of the simpler dice games for younger children, as well as being adaptable for older children.
-All that is needed to play Mountain is two or three dice, a paper and a pencil, and some printouts that are normally easily available online.
+Mountain is a game that people know by many names.
+Additionally, it is probably one of the simpler dice games for younger children.
+On top of that, it’s also quite adaptable and pretty fun for older children too.
+All that you need in order to play Mountain are two or three dice, a paper and pencil, and some printouts.
+Those printout are normally easily available online.

-A mountain is shown on a piece of paper with a series of number showing them leading up the mountain, and descending down the other side.
-In order to climb the mountain, children must roll each number that is shown on the mountain.
-So if the first number is a 1, then a 1 must be rolled before the climb can start.
-Each number must be attained in order, so there can be no fast forwarding when it comes to rolling a number that appears later on.
+The piece of paper shows a mountain with a series of numbers.
+The numbers lead up one side of the mountain and then down the other side.
+In order to climb the mountain, children must roll each of the numbers shown on the mountain.
+So if the first number is a 1, then you have to roll a 1 before the climb can start.
+You need to attain each number in order.
+Therefore, there can be no fast forwarding when it comes to rolling a number that appears later on.

 The winner is the first person that is able to claim the mountain with a number of a successful dice rolls.
-They can be tailored for different players.
+You can tailor the game for different players.
 For example, you may want to increase the size of the mountain, or introduce more dice.

 This particular dice game is not only a lot of fun, but it can also help encourage children to build on their five-times table.
-All that is needed to play ‘Run for It’ is six dice, paper and a pencil.
+All that you need to play ‘Run for It’ is six dice, paper/scoresheet, and a pencil.

 The aim of the game is to roll dice that have sequence numbers, such as 1-2, or 1-2-3.
 Each sequenced number is worth 5 points, but a sequence cannot be minus any numbers.
-For example, if the hand thrown was 1,4,6,6,6,3 then no sequence can be recorded, and as such no score is recorded.
+For example, if 1,4,6,6,6,3 is the thrown sequence, you can’t record a sequence.

 The winner of the game is the first person to reach 100 points.